portsip/pbx-user-guide/EN/portsip_pbx_user_guide_v12.4_en.md

 PortSIP PBX requires Internet connection to verify the license key periodically.
 Please ensure that your PBX server could be connected to Internet smoothly.
 If the license key verifications fails, the PBX will be downgraded to free version which only allow maximum of 3 simultaneous calls.

 Do not let others know your license key.
-If PortSIP PBX detects a second user, it will be forced into invalid and will downgrades to free version which only allow maximum of 3 simultaneous calls.
+If PortSIP PBX detects a second user, it will be forced into invalid and will downgrades to free version which only allow maximum of 3 simultaneous calls and 10 extensions registrations.

 Please contact PortSIP Support or reseller if you encountered any license key related issue.